vendasta/content-style-guide/10-writing-email-newsletters.md

 Every email newsletter is made up of the following elements.
 Make sure they’re all in place before clicking send:

-#### From name

-This is usually the company or team’s name.
-It identifies the sender in the recipient's inbox.

 #### Subject line

 Keep your subject line descriptive.
 There's no perfect length, but some email clients display only the first words.
 Tell—don't sell—what's inside.
-Subject lines should be in title case.
-(Note that this is different from a headline, which you may want to include in the campaign itself.)

-#### Preheader text

-The top line of your campaign appears beside each subject line in the inbox.
-Provide the info readers need when they’re deciding if they should open.

 #### Body copy